-BMW was always considered quite boring.
+BMW was always recognised as a quite boring brand.
 Their motorcycles were durable, well built, fast enough, but also often considered dull.
-The company was aware of that.
-The year 1980… they started working on the K-series – flat four, liquid cooled engines – which was supposed to start a new era for BMW.
+The company was aware of that fact.
+In the year 1980, they started working on the K-series – flat-four, liquid-cooled engines – which was supposed to start a new era for BMW.
 A line of motorcycles released in 1984, that aimed to replace their traditional, air-cooled boxer engines segment.
-About the same time period, Porsche was working on the 928 model, which was also going to win the market from 911 with its modern V8 and aerodynamics.
+It was about the same time when Porsche was working on the 928 model, which was also going to win the market from 911 with its modern V8 and aerodynamics.

 Both plans failed

-K100 and K75 were very good and quite revolutionary machines (engine placed flat on the side, with fuel injection and ABS available), but people kept buying the old-fashioned R-series.
+K100 and K75 were excellent and pretty revolutionary machines (engine placed flat on the side, with fuel injection and ABS available), but people kept buying the old-fashioned R-series.
 BMW was accused of identity crisis by their traditional clientele.
 Since the world was pushing into inline-four engines, they needed to have a piece of this cake.
 Japanese bikes were aggressively dominating the markets (and motorsports).
 They needed to stay in the race.

 In 1988 they presented that not only can they improve the K-series, but they can do it with a bang that hardly anyone expected.

 The press was writing all about it… Today – it’s entirely forgotten.
 But the styling can surprise – even though it’s 30 years after debut.
 End of the ’80s is the beginning of a serious arms race between companies.
 The K1 was one of the first sport-touring hyperbikes and machines that strongly focused on aerodynamics.